Department of Psychology

 PSY 1300.
 Introduction to Psychology.

-A survey of the major principles derived from research on human and animal behavior.
-Topics studied include learning, thinking, motivation, emotion, personality, the senses, perception, and the form and functions of the nervous system.
+This course surveys the major psychological principles derived from research on human and animal behavior.
+Topics studied include research methods that are used in different areas of psychology, psychological development across the lifespan, the biological bases of behavior and mental processes including brain structures and their functions, and the principles of learning and memory.
+Students also explore the psychology of social interactions and their effects on both individuals and groups in different contexts.
 PSY 1300 with a grade of "C" or better is required for most other Psychology courses.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.